Kevin is a third-generation livestock farmer with a passion for sustainable farm management, holistic practices, and

 Explaining Inputs and Outputs

 Making money in any venture is all about outputs and inputs.
-In the stock market you buy low and sell high.
-In manufacturing labor and other cost must be lower than the product sells for.
+In the stock market, you buy low and sell high.
+In manufacturing, labor costs must be lower than the product sells for.
 It’s the same with cattle, goats, and other livestock on your farm or homestead; control your inputs and your outputs will be greater.
-A lot of these ideas aren’t normal operating procedure on the modern day farm, but if implemented they will take your profit margin to the next level.
+A lot of these ideas aren’t normal operating procedures on the modern-day farm, but if implemented they will take your profit margin to the next level.

 1. Buy Hay

 “Buy hay you say!
 But you said I need to control my inputs and already you’re telling me to buy my hay.”

 Think about this.
 How much does the average farmer or homesteader pay for hay versus just the interest on the hay equipment?
 You gotta have a cutter, rake, tedder, baler, and wagons.
 That can be expensive.
 On our farm, we buy our hay cheaper than we can make it.
 We have more pasture and are able to stock more livestock.
 We have more time in the summer to work on streamlining our operation and control more inputs.
 My friends are out making hay and I’m laughing all the way to the bank.

 2. Rotational Grazing

 “Ok, now you’re gonna tell me to build more fence.
 Hello, that's an input,” you say.

 Yes, it is an input that cancels out other long term inputs.
 You have to consider livestock health; if you don’t your outputs will suffer.
 Rotational grazing maximizes pasture by allowing greater rest periods and increased yields.
 It eliminates intestinal parasites in livestock controlling medication and vet cost.